galantelab/sideRETRO/docs/method.rst

 The sideRETRO **methodology** consists of detecting abnormal (discordant) alignments in `SAM/BAM
 <https://samtools.github.io/hts-specs/SAMv1.pdf>`_
-file and, with an **unsupervised mashine learning** algorithm, clustering these reads and genotype in order to dicover somatic retrocopy insertions.
-Care is taken to ensure the quality and consistency of the data, taking into acount the features that characterize a retrocopy mobilization, such as the absence of **intronic** and **regulatory** regions.
+file and, with an **unsupervised machine learning** algorithm, clustering these reads and genotype in order to discover somatic retrocopy insertions.
+Care is taken to ensure the quality and consistency of the data, taking into account the features that characterize a retrocopy mobilization, such as the absence of **intronic** and **regulatory** regions.